 Tenute Silvio Nardi Brunello di Montalcino

-Brunello di Montalcino is one of Italy’s most famous and prestigious red wines.
-This Tuscan region is based around the hill town of Montalcino, 25 miles south of Siena.
+Brunello di Montalcino is one of Italy’s most prestigious red wines.
+This Tuscan region surrounds the hill town of Montalcino, 25 miles south of Siena.
 Brunello (along with Barolo) became the first Italian wine region to achieve the top DOCG status in 1980.
 Since then, the global reputation of Brunello has soared.
 Tenute Silvio Nardi is one of the oldest Brunello estates.

 In fact, it began in 1950 when Silvio Nardi purchased Casale del Bosco, in the north-west of the Brunello zone.
-This is now Nardi HQ.
 Further expansion came by adding the Manachiara estate and other properties.
 Today there are 36 individual vineyard parcels from which to select and blend.
 Emilia Nardi runs the winery today; she is the third family generation.

-Nardi gave their Brunello the first 12 months of life in a mix of new and used French oak barriques before transfer to large Slavonian oak botti for a further 12 months.
-The final blend is made using all 36 vineyard parcels and it’s then bottle-aged for another two years until release.
+Nardi gave their Brunello the first 12 months of life in a mix of new and used French oak barriques.
+After this, it gets large Slavonian oak botti for the next 12 months.
+The final blend uses all 36 vineyard parcels, and it’s then bottle-aged for another two years until release.
 Under this regime, Nardi achieves a good balance between wood and wine.

-Nevertheless, with 14.5% alcohol and a tannic heart, it’s heady, concentrated and full-bodied.
-Brunello for me should be decidedly autumnal in character, one for short, cold misty days; kicking through fallen leaves before returning to a warm fire and the promise of warmth and indulgence.
+Brunello is always heady and full-bodied.
+Brunello for me should also be decidedly autumnal in character.
+Wine for short, cold misty days; kicking through fallen leaves before returning to a warm fire and the promise of warmth and indulgence.